 3.1.4 Discrete Data Import Option

-This option does not require that the View, Import Document or Section Import Options be supported by the Content Consumer.
 The Content Consumer that supports the Discrete Data Import Option shall be able to support the storage of the structured content of one or more sections of the document.
-This Option requires that the user be offered the possibility to select among the specific sections that include structured content a set of clinically relevant record entries (e.g., a problem or an allergy in a list) for import as part of the local patient record with the proper tracking of its origin.
+This Option requires that the user be offered the possibility to select among the specific sections that include structured content a set of clinically relevant record entries (e.g., a problem or an allergy in a list) for import as part of the local patient record.

 Note: The Discrete Data Import Option does not require the support of the View, Import Document or Import Sections Options so that it could be used alone to support implementations of Content Consumers such as Public Health Data or Clinical Research systems that might aggregate and anonymize specific population healthcare information data as Document Consumer Actors, but one where no care provider actually views the medical summaries.